 You might think when your account rolls over to seven digits that fireworks light up the sky, confetti falls, and the champagne starts flowing.
-I can tell you that doesn’t happen, in fact it was pretty anti-climatic.
+I can tell you that doesn’t happen.
+In fact, it was pretty anti-climatic.
 I was like, “Oh, cool,” and then went back to work.

-That means I never have to work again.
+And that means I never have to work again.
 Even better, there’s a few key assumptions not in this calculation:

 - When my 15-year mortgage is paid off my spending decreases

-- If I cohabitate my spending decreases
+- If I cohabitate my spending should decrease

 - Getting rid of lifestyle creep

 Those are the big wins.
 It’s where a lot of money is hiding.
 So tackle those first before moving on to saving money in the produce aisle.
 Now, if you’re pulling on the earning and spending levers you’re going to want to see the results, right?

 How to track your income, spending, and investments